qaizar/aws-webapp-terraform/README.md

 ## Description

-Builds a highly available AWS infrastructure from Terraform for a php web application communicating with a database.
+Builds a high available php web application with a Relation DB in AWS using Terraform Modules.

 ![infrastructure schema](./imgs/diagram.jpg)